simonsleo/cool_app/timeseries_classification.md

 ## UCR time series classification
+Hilbert curves ensemble method is run at least 2 times with 4000 epochs.

 The testing (not training) classification error rate:

 |                                |       |        |       |       |         |          |         |       |       |